-If those children and qualified relatives are not claimed as dependents in 2020, each one is eligible for the $1,200 credit.
+If children over 17 cannot be claimed as dependents in 2020, they are eligible for the $1,200 credit.
 While they will not receive the advanced refund if they were dependents in 2019 (or 2018, if a 2019 return has not been filed at the time the advanced refund is issued), they are eligible for the recovery credit.
 It is important to note that this is a refundable credit and does not have a minimum income requirement.
-Therefore, in most instances, it will overall be more beneficial for children over age 17 and qualified relatives not to be claimed as a dependent in 2020.
+Therefore, in most instances, it will overall be more beneficial for a family if children over age 17 cannot be claimed as a dependent in 2020.

-However, there are situations where the benefit of claiming a dependent is more than the $500 dependent care credit.
+However, there are situations where the overall benefit to a family of a child’s qualifying as a dependent is more than the $500 dependent care credit.
 For example, for college-age children, parents may be claiming the American opportunity tax credit (AOTC) or lifetime learning credit (maximum $2,500 for the AOTC or $2,000 for the lifetime learning credit).
-A child who is a student that is not claimed as a dependent by his or her parents may not be able to fully benefit (or benefit at all) from these credits on his or her own return.
-Assuming that the parents are not subject to the phaseouts for the education credits, having the parents claim the child as a dependent and receiving a dependent care credit and the AOTC or lifetime learning credit potentially11 exceeds the benefit of the student receiving the recovery rebate credit.
-Therefore, it would be more beneficial in these cases for the student to continue to be claimed by the parents.
+A child who is a student that cannot be claimed as a dependent by his or her parents may not be able to fully benefit (or benefit at all) from these credits on his or her own return.
+Assuming that the parents are not subject to the phaseouts for the education credits, if the parents can claim the child as a dependent, the parents’ receiving a dependent care credit and the AOTC or lifetime learning credit potentially11 exceeds the benefit of the student receiving the recovery rebate credit.
+Therefore, it would be more beneficial in these cases for the student to qualify as a dependent of theparents.